Plans change. WTF?

 In my life, I’m not a huge fan of changed plans.
 But in my writing, I expect change; I even build it into my fee structure.
 How can I adopt the same equanimity outside the office?

 I’m not saying we have to accept change we don’t like—especially not if that change threatens us.
-But I’d like to find a way to roll with the punches (again, not literally).
-That leaves you better able to defend yourself against fresh assaults.
+But I’d like to find a way to roll with the punches (again, not literally) because rolling with them leaves you better able to defend yourself against fresh assaults.

 I want to adapt, not necessarily accept.
 Just as I don’t always accept the changed plans my clients unveil.
 “Nope, that’s not a good idea,” I’ll tell them—and explain why.
 They usually listen, too, because they value my opinion.